gld2122/gld_thesis/Diacritics.md

-American law generally holds the naming of a child to be the right and responsibility of the parents.
-In many American states, however, this right is abridged with reference to diacritical marks, a common feature in many languages around the world.
+American law generally holds the naming of a child to be the right and responsibility of the parents, while certainly leaving open the door for regulation of edge cases, such as "Ghoul Nipple", "Legend Belch", "Brfxxccxxmnpcccclllmmnprxvclmnckssqlbb11116", and "".
+In many American states, however, this right is abridged with reference to diacritical marks above letters, hardly an edge case in many languages around the world.
 [Larson11] investigates this in his study of American naming law, finding states with such rules to include California, Massachusetts, New Hampshire, and Kansas:

 ## California